Director of Graduate Studies, Professor of Psychology

 More on Diabetes

 From a behavioral medicine perspective, diabetes is a fascinating illness to study.
 Behavior plays such a prominent role in managing the disease, but the behavioral regimen that one must execute is complex.
 I have been conducting a longitudinal study of children with diabetes for 15 years.
 Youth were enrolled in the study when they were average age 12 and are now average age 27.
 We examined the transition to adolescence in the Teen Health Study and identified psychosocial factors related to psychological well-being, self-care, and glycemic control.
 We have been particularly interested in the role of peers in facilitating or impeding disease adjustment.
 Next, we examined the transition to emerging adulthood in the Transition Times Study, which focused on vocational transitions (college, work), relationship transitions (change in location, new friends, romantic relationships), and health care transitions (transition out of the pediatric health care system into the adult health care system).
-We recently completed the REACH study (Research on Emerging Adults Changing Health), in which we examined the period of young adulthood in terms of physical health concerns, psychological well-being, psychosocial issues.
+We recently completed the REACH study (Research on Emerging Adults Changing Health), in which we examined the period of young adulthood in terms of physical health concerns, psychological well-being, and psychosocial issues.
 Future research plans include the study of adult couples in which one person has been newly diagnosed with diabetes to examine ways in which the spouse influences diabetes outcomes.

 We have two large-scale studies of adults with diabetes.
 Both studies involve couples—people who are married or living with their significant other.
 One is aimed at adults with type 1 diabetes, and the other is aimed at adults with type 2 diabetes.
 Both studies focus on the role of the partner in making life easier or possibly more difficult to manage diabetes.